Jesús Zambrano Grijalva

-Jesús Zambrano Grijalva (born 1 October 1953) is a Mexican politician who served as President of the Party of the Democratic Revolution from 2011 to 2014 and from 2020 to 2024, becoming the final holder of the position due the loss of party registration in 2024.
-He also served as Deputy of the LVI and LXI Legislatures of the Mexican Congress, both times representing Sonora, and in the LXIII Legislature representing the Federal District.
+José de Jesús Zambrano Grijalva (born 1 October 1953) is a Mexican politician who served as president of the Party of the Democratic Revolution (PRD) from 2011 to 2014 and from 2020 to 2024, a position he still held when the party lost its national registration in the aftermath of the 2024 general election.
+He also served as a federal deputy during the 56th and 61st Congresses, both times representing Sonora, and in the 63rd Congress, representing the Federal District.

 Life

-Zambrano Grijalva was born on 1 October 1953 in Empalme, Sonora.
-He studied for a degree in physics and mathematics from the Universidad de Sonora, which was not completed, and later obtained a degree in law from the Open University.
+Jesús Zambrano Grijalva was born on 1 October 1953 in Empalme, Sonora.
+He studied for a degree in physics and mathematics from the Universidad de Sonora, which was not completed, and later obtained a degree in law through the open university system.

 Meanwhile, he surged through the ranks of various left-wing groups.
 He also was a member of the Frente Urbano Zapatista and the Liga Comunista 23 de Septiembre.
 His activism with the communist league resulted in a prison stay in 1974 and 1975.
 He also earned the nickname El Tragabalas (The Bullet-Swallower) during this time.
-Later, he would move on to organized political parties, including the Partido Patriótico Revolucionario, where he directed its newspaper, Tribuna Proletaria.
+Later, he moved on to organized political parties, including the Partido Patriótico Revolucionario, where he directed its newspaper, Tribuna Proletaria.
 In 1987, he was a founding member of the short-lived Mexican Socialist Party, and two years later, he helped to found the PRD.
 From 1990 to 1993, he represented the PRD at the Federal Registry of Electors.

 In 1994, Zambrano was elected to his first of three terms in San Lázaro.
 He was the secretary of the Government and Constitutional Points Commission and also served on two other commissions: Communications and Transport and a select committee to investigate the death of Luis Donaldo Colosio.
-After his term, Zambrano ran for governor of Sonora and came in third; he would make another bid for the office in 2003, with the same results.
+After his term, Zambrano ran for governor of Sonora in 1997 and came in third; he made another bid for the office in 2003, with the same result.